k2view-academy/K2View-Academy/articles/99_Broadway/03_broadway_actor_window.md

 ### Add Input Button

-Additional input parameters can be added to some Actor types.
-To do so, click **Add Input** to add a new input parameter.
-The default Parameter Type = any and default Population Type = Link.
-If the population type is updated to Const, a dropdown list is displayed where you can select the  parameter type.
+Specific Actors enable adding input parameters using an **Add Input** button.
+A new input parameter has the following default settings:

+- Parameter Type = Any.
+- Population Type = Link.

+If the population type is updated to a **Const**, select the parameter type from the dropdown list.

 To delete or add more parameters, in the context menu click ![image](images/99_19_dots.PNG) > Delete or Insert.